Steam distilled from branches

 Cypress may also be beneficial for asthma

-, improve energy, fluid retention, gallbladder, bleeding gums, hemorrhoids, hemorrhaging, insomnia, intestinal parasites, laryngitis, liver disorders, menopausal disorders, muscular cramps, nervous tension, nose bleeds, ovarian cysts, pancreas insufficiency, pulmonary infections, rheumatism, spasms, tuberculosis, throat issues
+, is useful for coughs, cramps, edema, improve energy, fluid retention, gallbladder, bleeding gums, hemorrhoids, hemorrhaging, insomnia, intestinal parasites, laryngitis, liver disorders, menopausal disorders, muscular cramps, nervous tension, nose bleeds, ovarian cysts, pancreas insufficiency, pulmonary infections, rheumatism, spasms, tuberculosis, throat issues

 and varicose veins